adasomg/the-missing-clojure-intro/README.md

 # Thank you
 We didn't learn much Clojure.
 But we learned many little details that most won't guides won't teach you.
 Now you can continue learning with confidence.
+You __already understand the confusing parts__, congrats!

 Look at <sup id="a6">[footnote 6](#f6)</sup> if you want to make this installation permanent.
 Checkout the links for __where to go next__.